 Watch an interview with Blankstein in the VIDEO: Overview of Cardiac CT Trends and 2019 SCCT Meeting Highlights.

 The meeting attendees are about evenly divided between cardiologists and radiologists, and SCCT focuses on collaboration between these two specialties.
-Here is a list of seven trends that will effect both subspecialties:
+Here is a list of seven trends that will affect both subspecialties:

 View photos from the conference in the Image Gallery From the Society of Cardiovascular Computed Tomography 2019 Meeting.